 Many studios go to the extent of printing out contracts that a client must sign before starting a project.
 Although this might seem too extreme and uncomfortable, this usually will save you a lot of headaches later.

-One could also send across a booking form for your clients to fill online which has all this information on it.
+One could also send across a booking form for your clients to fill online while scheduling which has all this information on it.

 Here are some terms that you should previously discuss with your clients to avoid uncomfortable discussions later